Feramance/qBitrr/README.md

 - The script will always expect a completed config.toml file
 - When you first start the container a "config.rename_me.toml" will be added to `/path/to/appdata/qbitrr`
   - Make sure to rename it to 'config.toml' then edit it to your desired values

+## Feature Suggestions

+Please do not hesitate to open an issue for feature requests or any suggestions you may have.
+I plan on periodically adding any features I might feel I want to add but welcome to other suggestions I might not have thought of yet.

 ## Reporting an Issue